santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

   \end{align}
   $$

-These tweaks render stability to the PPO training and ensure that the model doesn't degrade as the iterations progress.
+Together, these refinements improve the stability of PPO training, reduce variance, and prevent performance degradation across iterations.

 ## Training the Reward Model <a name="trm"></a>